Skip to Content

 The Vancouver Aquarium has been a mainstay attraction in Vancouver since 1956.
 Today, it houses over 65,000 different animals, with everything from fish, octopuses, alligators, sea urchins, otters, seals, and even sea lions!

 The Aquarium is committed to education and conservation, so they have an extensive marine mammal rescue program.
 It’s a family-friendly destination with tons of programs aimed towards children and adults alike to learn and explore all the amazing marine life.
-A visit to the Aquarium costs between $39.95 to $51.95 CAD per adult and between $25.20 to $37.20 CAD per child (depending on the day) – tickets should be bought online in advance to secure an entry time.
+A visit to the Aquarium starts at $42 USD, depending on the day – tickets should be bought online in advance to secure an entry time.
+It can be really busy, so if you don’t buy tickets beforehand, you might wait a long time or be turned away.

 And, of course, the Aquarium is the perfect place to go on a rainy day, as it’s warm and dry and offers hours of entertainment.